cbuchner1/CudaMiner/README.txt

-CudaMiner release April 30th 2013 - alpha release
+CudaMiner release July 13th 2013 - alpha release
 -------------------------------------------------

 this is a CUDA accelerated mining application for litecoin only.